Canop/deser-hjson/README.md

 let configuration = deser_hjson::from_str(&file_content);
 ```

-If the configuration file is invalid or doesn't match the structure the expected type, the error details the expectation and the error precise location.
+If the configuration file is invalid or doesn't match the expected type, the error details the expectation and the error precise location.

 ## Project state